GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A language that doesn’t have everything is actually easier to program in than some that do.
+> ### The only way to learn a new programming language is by writing programs in it.
 >
 > ~ *Dennis Ritchie*